Puppy found dead hanging from tree in Sacramento, criminal investigation underway

-A criminal investigation is underway after a puppy was found dead hanging from a tree in Sacramento last week, according to the Sacramento Police Deparmtent.
+A criminal investigation is underway after a puppy was found dead hanging from a tree in Sacramento last week, according to the Sacramento Police Department.

-On Jan.
-19, a citizen reported to the Sacramento Police Department an incident involving a dog hanging by a leash from a tree in the 5000 block of Riverside Boulevard.
+The puppy was found hanging from a leash by someone walking along the bike path on Riverside Boulevard, police officials said.

-Upon arrival, officers located the dog, who was deceased upon their arrival.
-The female chihuahua terrier mix was approximately four months old and weighed about 12 pounds.
-Due to the suspicious circumstances and visible trauma, a criminal investigation has been initiated, according to the police department.
+Officers located the dog, who was deceased upon their arrival.
+The female Chihuahua terrier mix was approximately four months old and weighed about 12 pounds.
+Due to the suspicious circumstances and visible trauma, a criminal investigation was been initiated, according to the police department.

-The puppy suffered numerous fractures throughout its body after being beaten by the abuser, police said.
+The puppy suffered numerous fractures throughout her body after being beaten by the abuser, police said.
 Radiographs also showed the dog was shot multiple times with a BB gun.

 A $12,000 reward is being offered for information leading to arrest of the suspect.